Ad Metrics to Remember

 2) Product Purchase Cycle

-% of target population in market that will buy this week.
+% of the target population in the market that will buy this week.

 3) Relevant Population

-% of population that will ever be in “market” for your product.
+% of the population that will ever be in the “market” for your product.

 Simply put, if you’re a gas station in a town of 10,000 people, you’re relevant population isn’t 10,000.
-It’s 10,000 minus the people that don’t own cars, lawn mowers, snow blowers, or anything else gas powered.
+It’s 10,000 minus the people who don’t own cars, lawnmowers, snow blowers, or anything else gas-powered.
 Understanding this metric allows for a more accurate sales funnel, which can improve your product pricing strategies.

 4) Degree of Credible Urgency

-Related to product purchase cycle, this determines the necessity of a customer to purchase now or soon.
+Related to the product purchase cycle, this determines the necessity of a customer to purchase now or soon.
 If there is no urgency, interest falls off quickly.
-The Wizard also warns of advertisers and marketers addiction to increasing the urgency of a promotion, so much so that the business and promotion loses all credibility.
+The Wizard also warns of advertisers’ and marketers’ addiction to increasing the urgency of a promotion, so much so that the business and promotion lose all credibility.
 Watch out for bad mojo associated with trying to manipulate this metric.

 5) Competitive Environment

-It’s not just about your ads, or your competitors ads.
+It’s not just about your ads or your competitor’s ads.
 Each ad a person sees impacts the other ads.
 There’s timing associated with this in high-level research, but I’ll let you Google that if you really interested.
-Basically, your ad needs to be seen, be remembered, and acted upon.
+Basically, your ad needs to be seen, remembered and acted upon.
 Understanding not only the ads your competitors are running, but everything a potential customer is exposed to will help you leverage your creative messaging for better results.

 To wrap this up, I again hold true to the fact that this is basically a brain dump for myself so I can clear some papers from my desk.
 I do hope, though, that if you’ve found this post insightful you’ll jump over to the Wizard’s Memo where there’s much more detail and insight than my little monologue.
 As always, if you have thoughts, toss them in the comments.